CFC-Servers/gm_safespace/README.md

-# gm_snowflakes
+# gm_safespace
-Makes Gmod a safe space
+Makes Gmod a safe space by leveraging Steam's Filtering on literally everything